lukasplevko/Image-converter/README.md

-My first Ruby script ever.This script is for converting images from raw formats like .NEF to jpg If you want to use it download it and place it next to the folder where you have those photos.
+My first Ruby script.
+This script is for converting images from raw formats like .NEF to jpg.
+If you want to use it download it and place it next to the folder where you have those photos.
 You have to install imagemagick first via homebrew.